QZ-92/DataCleaning_NashvilleHousing/README.md

 # DataCleaning_NashvilleHousing
-# This folder contains a series of coding projects, including SQL qureies that cleans data of Nashville Housing dataset,
+# This folder contains a series of coding projects using the Nashville Housing dataset,
-# Python codes of movie correlation, and more
+# including SQL qureies that cleans data of Nashville Housing dataset.